Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * No other drive has been assigned as a ghost drive yet (to any device on any driver).
 * The driver exposes exactly one device flagged as a floppy disk drive.

-Note that in the same was as it happens for MSX-DOS drivers, no ghost drives will be assigned to floppy disk drives controlled by Nextor drivers at boot time if the CTRL key is pressed (physically or "virtually", see ["Boot keys and the boot menu"](#210-boot-keys-and-the-boot-menu)).
+Note that in the same way as for MSX-DOS drivers, no ghost drives will be assigned to floppy disk drives controlled by Nextor drivers at boot time if the CTRL key is pressed (physically or "virtually", see _[2.10.
+Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_).

-**Assignment when mapping manually:** When you later map a drive letter to a device manually (for example with the MAPDRV tool or the [CALL MAPDRV](#369-the-call-mapdrv-command) command), the next drive letter is assigned as its ghost drive if all of the following are true:
+**Assignment when mapping manually:** When you later map a drive letter to a device manually (for example with the MAPDRV tool or the CALL MAPDRV command, see _[3.6.10.
+The CALL MAPDRV command](#3610-the-call-mapdrv-command)_), the next drive letter is assigned as its ghost drive if all of the following are true:

 * The main drive is not H:.
 * The device is flagged as a floppy disk drive by the driver.